China’s ‘Equivalent’ to Europe’s GDPR – Personal Information Protection Law (PIPL) Comes into Effect 1 November

 - Religious Beliefs

-3. Check if your organisation is a Critical Information Infrastructure Operator (CIIO)
+i.
+A Critical Information Infrastructure Operator (CIIO)

 4. Informing any data subject (e.g., employees) regarding the use of their personal information processing